ToyoLandi/Basecamp/README.md

 > Repeitition prevents flow
 > Simplify the task

-Formally known as "LogQuery", **logGuru is a GUI and/or CLI automation engine with the goal to automate the repeatable and often tedious tasks for TSE's working with McAfee Enterprise Products.** The *Engine* behind logGuru has been designed to fundamentally promote the *Project Philosophy* and allow the project to scale to the limits of Engineer's imgainations.
-Two important terms used throughout this guide that we will define quickly... *Workflow* and *Task*.
-A *Workflow* is a list of *Task* that are ran, in order, when a user either interacts with
+**logGuru is a GUI and/or CLI tool with the goal to automate the repeatable and often tedious tasks for TSE's supporting McAfee Enterprise Products.** The *Engine* behind **logGuru** has been designed to fundamentally promote the *Project Philosophy* and allow the project to scale to the limits of Engineer's imgainations and needs.
+With the modular framework of the *Engine*, users are able to "expand" the functionality of **logGuru** to adapt to THEIR workflow by writing their own code in **Extension**.
+Allowing **logGuru** to serve any Engineer's needs, while providing an elegant, powerful, and feature-rich base.
+Finally, It is important that **logGuru** remains Open-source and true to the *Project Philosophy* - I personally feel this will keep this project true to the original intent, "Bringing Zen to the *TSE* workflow."

-**Root** - All of the main elements of logGuru.
-This includes the *GUI*, *Framework Logic*, and *Tasks* Classes
-* **Extension** - Contains *user* defined *Task* or code to extend functionality of logGuru.
-Following "Bring Zen to *YOUR* work"
-* **API** - A fully-featured CLI to call the *Task*'s defined in Root.
-Providing a powerful alternative to the GUI by sharing **Root**, and **Extension** code.

 # Engine Layout and Design
 ```